-In liquid form, this specific single substance can be intentionally further reacted in solution to form a "chelate" with a salt of one of 4 metals, hence the common name 'chelating agent'.
-Note that a chelate is a 'double-salt' requiring both a metal salt and an organic-chemistry salt, the latter acting as the sequestration agent, or chelating agent, for the metal.
-The 4 metals whose salts are already approved in NOP are copper, iron, manganese and zinc.
+In liquid form, this specific single substance is intentionally further reacted in solution to form a "chelate" with one of 4 metal salts already approved by NOP - hence the common name 'chelating agent'.

+Note that a chelate is a 'double-salt' requiring both a metal salt and an organic-chemistry salt, the latter acting as the sequestration agent , or chelating agent, for the metal.
+The 4 trace metals whose salts are already approved in NOP are copper, iron, manganese and zinc.